SWE-fficiency: Can Language Models Optimize Real-World Repositories on Real Workloads?: Evaluation Setup

 \section{Evaluation Setup}

-\paragraph{Machine Configuration.} We containerize each task environment: instance Docker images are built and uploaded to a registry for reproducibility and easy integration with agent harnesses.
+\paragraph{Machine and Evaluation Configuration.} We containerize each task environment into Docker images for reproducibility and easy integration with coding agent harnesses.
 All evaluations are run on a single Google Cloud \texttt{n2-standard-64} VM (64 vCPUs, 256GB Memory).
-To parallelize the benchmark for faster evaluation without interference from parallel workers, we pin each worker to an exclusive set of \emph{physical} CPU cores (4 vCPUs), the CPU's corresponding memory node, and assigning a memory limit (16GB) per worker.
-For more details, see Appendix \ref{appendix:performance_reproducibility}.
+To parallelize the benchmark for faster evaluation without workers interfering with another, we pin each worker to an exclusive set of \emph{physical} CPU cores (4 vCPUs), the CPU's corresponding memory node, and assigning a memory limit (16GB) per worker.
+We observe $<0.5\%$ variance in Speedup Ratio across independent measurement runs on our fixed hardware platform, validating that our measurements are reproducible and stable (see Appendix~\ref{appendix:performance_reproducibility} and \ref{app:sr_stability}).
+Furthermore, our harness rejects submitted solutions that exploit ``compute once, re-use forever" across timing runs or solutions that try to introspect the call stack to detect if in a evaluation context (Appendix~\ref{appendix:model_stackframe_hacking} and~\ref{appendix:model_run_to_run-caching_hacking}).

-\paragraph{Agent Scaffold.} We provide baseline performance on two open-source agent harnesses, \textsc{OpenHands} (\texttt{CodeActAgent-v0.51.1}) \citep{wang2025openhands} and \textsc{SWE-agent} (\texttt{v1.1.0}) \citep{yang2024sweagent}.
+\paragraph{Agent Scaffold.} We provide baseline performance on two open-source agent harnesses, \textsc{OpenHands} \citep{wang2025openhands} and \textsc{SWE-agent} \citep{yang2024sweagent}.
 Both scaffolds provide file-editing tools and a bash terminal interface for LM agents to easily edit code and execute commands.
 We configure agents with a 3-hour time limit per task, a 30-minute timeout per step, a maximum action count of 100, and provide the same number of vCPUs and memory as the evaluation setting.
 The agent is provided a task prompt and repo-specific commands for rebuilding (to support possible C/C++/Cython edits) and executing arbitrary test files.
-In the \textsc{SWE-agent} setting, we configure the underlying LM with a \$1 token-spend max per task to observe performance under limited inference cost.
-We provide evaluations on both harnesses specifically for \textsc{Claude-3.7-Sonnet}, \textsc{GPT-5 Mini}, and \textsc{Gemini 2.5 Flash} models.
-See Appendix \ref{appendix:agent_prompts} for agent prompts and details.
+OpenHands is run with no dollar-cost limit, but in the \textsc{SWE-agent} setting we configure the underlying LM with a \$1 token-spend max per task to observe performance under limited inference cost.
+We provide evaluations on both harnesses specifically for \textsc{Claude-3.7-Sonnet}, \textsc{GPT-5 Mini}, and \textsc{Gemini 2.5 Flash} models. (see Appendix \ref{appendix:agent_prompts}).